Applying for residence

 Can I apply to live in the same building as my friend?

-Students can request to be allocated to the same building as other students, however there is no guarantee as it depends on when students apply and the rooms that are available.
+Students can request to be allocated to the same building as other students, however there is no guarantee.

 How do I accept my room offer?